ShadhirFawz/ShadhirFawz/README.md

   <ul style="list-style-type:none;">
     <li>💡 I’m currently learning and exploring new technologies.</li>
     <br>
-    <li>💼 A developer with experience in Java and JavaScript and also as a mobile application developer.</li>
+    <li>💼 A developer with experience various Programming Languages and Frameworks and also as a mobile application developer.</li>
     <br>
     <li>👯 Looking to collaborate on exciting projects.</li>
     <br>